Umpire Q+A Archive

 Cricket Umpire Q+A is where you can read the answers to cricket umpiring questions that have been submitted to the experienced umpire who manages this umpiring web page.
 The answers have been updated to include changes to the laws coming into effect on October 1, 2017.

 Q1: (Law 17): A nervous bowler delivers a series of wides and no balls.
 After ten deliveries, only two are legitimate.
 The team captain wants to replace him with another bowler to complete the over.
 Should you allow this?

 A: Not unless the bowler suffers an injury or is suspended by the umpire.

 Q2: (Laws 25.6/38): An injured batter who has been using a runner forgets about the runner and takes off for a quick single.
-He makes his ground before the stumps are broken but the runner does not.
+He makes his ground at the bowler’s end as does the runner.
+The non-striker makes his ground at the striker’s end just before the stumps are broken.
 The fielding team appeals for the run-out.
 What is your decision?

 Q3: (Law 38): The wicketkeeper knocks a bail off the wicket while waiting to gather the ball.
 Both batters are stranded at the other end of the pitch.
 Seeing this, one of the batters runs to the wicketkeeper’s end.
 The wicketkeeper collects the ball and breaks the wicket and appeals for the run out.
 The batter claims he can’t be out because the wicket was first broken when the wicketkeeper didn’t have the ball and therefore the ball was ‘dead’.
 What is your decision?